OtenMoten/real-estate-listings-processor/README.md

 ## 📜 License

-This project is licensed under the GPL3.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL3.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🧙‍♂️ Authors